chaya0524/DLitheIntern/README.md

 Dataset Source : https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/data#

-NOTE: Refer Requirement.txt to install all the necessary modules.
+NOTE: Refer Requirement.txt to install all the necessary modules and Documentation.docx for Directory Structure,dataset path ,required folder creation and performance of the model.

 Assignment during Online Internship with DLithe(www.dlithe.com)